Grand openings are your welcome mat to the community and local businesses.

 - Check local government regulation regarding advertising signs, inflatable, or marquee that you use to advertise your grand openings.
 Some communities have regulations and permits maybe required to have a large purple inflatable gorilla, advertising a grand opening in parkway.

 - Make it a business-to-business grand opening.
 Send out special coupons to local businesses – networking with business and create business accounts.
-Allow owners to enter the night before the grand opening to preview the store.
+This gives business owner entery the night before the grand opening to preview the store.

 - Create customer loyalty from the beginning.
 Offer special incentives for returning customers who shopped prior to the grand opening.
 If a customer brings in a receipt dated prior to the grand opening date, give the customer a special prize or discount for being a loyal customer.